LihuaPeiNeo/LihuaPeiNeo.github.io/index.md

 keywords: Python, Pyplot, Statistic Modeling, Computer Vision, Data Analytics, and Mashine Learning.
 ---

-## <a name="Welcome to Lihua (Neo) Pei's Github Pages!"></a>Welcome to Lihua (Neo) Pei's Github Pages!
+## <a name="Welcome to Lihua (Neo) Pei's Portfolio!"></a>Welcome to Lihua (Neo) Pei's Portfolio!

 <br>
 <br>

 <p align = "left">
  My name is Lihua (Neo) Pei.
 Currently I am a graduate student studying at the George Washington University majored in Data Analytics.
 </p>

 <p align = "left">
-I am enthusiastic about researches and studies which related to statistics, data analytics, and management of databases.
+I am enthusiastic about researches and studies which related to statistics, data analytics, and machine learning.
 </p>